maximeNoiret/rsa/README.md

 - Proper key generation with 65537 as default public exponent

 ## Note
 This is a learning project.
-Don't use this for anything important unless you enjoy living dangerously.
+Don't use this for anything important unless you're an idiot.
+I'm not responsible if you get bommed.